phaustin/a301_eoas/notebooks/week11/phasor_notes.md

   to be useful.

-## Extra -- euler notation
+## Derivitives and Euler notation

-Not required but kind of interesting.
+Not required but potentially usefull.
 Remember in grade 12 (?) you learned about the [euler notation](http://www.mathsisfun.com/algebra/eulers-formula.html) for complex numbers.